xyngular/py-xmodel/docs/index.md

-Also, an abstract RemoteModel interface used in xyn-model-rest and xyn-model-dynamo along with some common code.
+Also, an abstract RemoteModel interface used in xmodel-rest and xmodel-dynamo along with some common code.